Fighting for Fair Pay

 How do I join the case?

-Can I wait to file my Consent to Sue form?
+Can I wait to file a case in arbitration?

-You are not part of the FLSA case until your Consent to Sue Form is filed.
-If you delay in filing the Consent to Sue Form, part or all of your claim may be barred by the statute of limitations.
+You are not represented until you sign a retainer.
+If you delay filing in arbitration, part or all of your claim may be barred by the statute of limitations.

 Do I have to pay to join the case?

 No. The attorneys are handling this case on a contingent basis and will only be paid if Plaintiffs recover through a settlement or final judgment.
-Under the FLSA and New York Labor Law, if Plaintiffs recover back wages, A-1 must pay the Plaintiffs’ costs and attorneys’ fees.
+Under the FLSA and under some state laws, if Plaintiffs recover back wages, A-1 must pay the workers’ costs and attorneys’ fees.

-The law prohibits retaliation for joining an overtime lawsuit.
+The law prohibits retaliation for filing overtime claims.
 If any employee suffers retaliation, A-1 would be liable for additional monetary damages.
 Notify us immediately if you hear of any threats of retaliation or if you think any retaliation occurred.
 Retaliation is extremely rare in overtime cases because an employer can suffer such serious penalties.

 Case Inquiry